0

 Causes of Cracked Tooth Syndrome

 Several factors contribute to cracked tooth syndrome, often linked to daily habits, past dental work, or natural wear.
-We evaluate the cause to tailor your treatment plan.
+In some cases, traumatic injuries, such as those caused by accidents, sports, or sudden impact, can also be a significant factor.

 • Trauma: Sudden injuries like blows to the mouth or sports accidents can crack teeth.